 A related measurement is the dBm.
 While the decibel (dB) is a ratio between two quantities (saying "20 dB" is the same as saying "100 times more"), the dBm is a ratio between one quantity and 1 mW.
 That is, it's a measures of how much stronger (or weaker) the power of something is compared to 1 milliwatt.

-For example, a typical fibre optic light signal to a house for internet has a light level of -16 dBm (or 25 $\mu$ W)
+For example, a typical fibre optic light signal to a house for internet has a light level of -16 dBm.
+This means the light has an output power of 25 $\mu$ W (microwatts) because: